Healthdirect Free Australian health advice you can count on.

 • infection and inflammation, such as from Ramsay Hunt syndrome

-• facial injury
+• brain injury or facial injury

-When should I see a doctor?
+When should I see my doctor?

 Call triple zero (000) immediately and ask for an ambulance if you:

-• suddenly experience facial droop
+• have a sudden facial droop

-• experience symptoms of a stroke
+• have symptoms of a stroke

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.